KaanKalmi/i-love-web/md bestanden/PerformanceNow.md

     - sites load images from S3 instead of a CDN (doesn't optimize your images)
 16. Gzip compressing images

-- Create a hypothesis "This feature will imrpove [metric]"
+- Create a hypothesis "This feature will improve [metric]"
 - Test the feature in dev tools or something
 - validate it using RUM or A/B testing
 - Monitor it using RUM, performance budget and/or synthetic measurements